 The complaint alleges the property has long been documented as a hub for gang-related violence, drug use and possession, illegal parties, and other dangerous nuisance activity perpetrated by members of the 38th Street and Vernon Hood Locos gangs and their associates.
 The property has been the site for multiple shootings including an incident in November, 2017, when a gang member at the property allegedly shot at a passerby in broad daylight, and in August, 2017, when the property was hit by a barrage of gunfire in the middle of the night.

 The lawsuit also alleges the property has been the site of several gang-related late-night parties in 2016 and 2017, during which attendees blocked the streets with vehicles, illegally amplified music, and consumed illegal narcotics.

 The lawsuit seeks an injunction prohibiting gang and criminal activity on the property and comprehensive physical and managerial improvements.
 The lawsuit also seeks a court order enjoining the defendants and their associates from permitting the transmission of any loud or raucous noise from the property.

 City Attorney Feuer has made cleaning-up crime ridden properties a major focus.
 Feuer has also established an easy-to-use online method through which residents may report properties with gang and/or narcotics activity in their neighborhoods.
-He's asking residents to report these properties by calling his office at (213) 978-8340 or visiting the City Attorney’s website.
+He's asking residents to report these problem properties online or by calling his office at (213) 978-8340.
 All reports may be made anonymously.